AVSystem/scala-commons/docs/GenCodec.md

 1. Adding classes or objects to sealed hierarchy is always safe.
 1. Changing name of an object or class in sealed hierarchy is safe as long as you annotate that class/object with `@name` annotation containing the old name.
+1. Lifting a case class into a sealed hierarchy is safe as long as the flat format is used for the sealed hierarchy and existing case class remains one of the cases in the sealed hierarchy, annotated as `@defaultCase`.

 Of course, the above rules are guaranteed to work only for macro-materialized codecs.
 If you implement your codecs manually, you're on your own.